 This Operator's Manual should be considered a permanent part of the snowmobile and must remain with the snowmobile at the time of resale.
 If the snowmobile changes ownership more than once, contact Arctic Cat Inc., Service Department, P.O.
 Box 810, Thief River Falls, MN 56701 USA, for proper registration information.
-This manual was prepared by the Product Service and Warranty Department of Arctic Cat Inc.

 Every Arctic Cat Snowmobile meets or exceeds the standards of the Snowmobile Safety and Certification Committee and displays the SSCC decal.
 Arctic Cat Inc. endorses and encourages the safe use of all snowmobiles.
 Always wear a helmet and eye protection.
 Drive with caution, observe all state and local regulations, and respect the rights of others.
 International Snowmobile Manufacturers Association (ISMA) members like Arctic Cat do their part to improve trails, sponsor events, and generally support the sport of snowmobiling.
-As a member of the American Council of Snowmobile Associations (ACSA), Arctic Cat Inc. promotes snowmobiling through education, charity, and research programs.
+As a member of the National Snowmobile Foundation, Arctic Cat Inc. promotes snowmobiling through education, charity, and research programs.

-© 2021 Arctic Cat Inc.
+© 2022 Arctic Cat Inc.